sanisoft/phpZipLocator/README.md

 See http://distance-calculation.com/Distance-Calculation.asp for a nice article on distance calculation and try and figure out (im)precise phpZipLocator is ;-)

 Lastly remember that this class is more of an example rather than a complete solution.
-Feeel free to adapt it to your use case.
+Feel free to adapt it to your use case.
 Also your results will be as good as your data